What is freewriting and how can it help you become a better writer?

 Instead, this technique should encourage your mind to go in new and exciting directions.

-Writing a a first draft is all about making messy mistakes.
+Writing the first draft is all about making messy mistakes.

 You’ll know you’re succeeding with this technique when you find yourself writing about things that have nothing to do with your original topic.

 When you’re finished, you can always go back and extract what’s useful and turn it into something more readable.